Tax Planning in Syracuse, NY

 Tax Planning for Syracuse, NY Business Owners

 Business owners in Syracuse, NY can benefit from effective tax planning to retain more money within their business.
-Keep the following in mind for effective tax planning for your Syracuse, NY business:
+Consider these points when tax planning for your Syracuse, NY business:

 Offering retirement benefits like 401(k)s, 403(b)s, or other defined contribution plans can lower your tax burden.
 With changes under the "SECURE" Act of 2019, speaking to a financial advisor in Syracuse, NY about retirement plan tax benefits is recommended.